 I’m not saying to do away with meetings entirely, especially if you’re on a fully remote team.
 But because the Microsoft research indicates that video meetings are more mentally taxing than writing an email—if it can be an email, just make it one.

-These days, video meetings can drag on because it’s the only time we feel we can socialize with the coworkers we used to work side-by-side with every weekday.
+These days, video meetings can drag on because it’s the only time we feel we can socialize with remote coworkers.
 For that reason, try creating social activities outside of work meetings to bond with your colleagues.

 And of course, if you can, having in-person bonding time will always beat screentime.

 10. Acknowledge that maybe you just miss your coworkers and your “old normal.”